nestordemeure/breviarium/data/english.md

 Do not seek to please anyone through their vices, or even through qualities that conflict with your status.
 If you are a clergyman, avoid excessive jesting, scurrility, deep drinking, etc. While these may win affection in the moment, they will eventually lead to contempt, ridicule, or even fierce hatred, though it may not arise immediately.
 Therefore, even if at times it may be expedient to stray beyond the bounds of virtue, let it be done without vice.

-When you arrive somewhere new, first determine who enjoys the favor of the master of the place and who has influence through factions and eloquence.
-Win their favor by any means, so that you may use their advice and influence in promoting matters, for they will take some of the burden upon themselves when they give counsel.
+When you arrive somewhere new, first understand who enjoys favor with the master of the place, who has influence through faction and eloquence.
+Win their favor by any means, so that you may use their advice and influence in promoting matters, for such people will take some of the responsibility upon themselves when they give counsel.

 If you wish to take revenge on someone, make him appear suspect to them and turn their envy to your cause.

-Never commit any crime at your master's behest, for even if you win his gratitude in the moment, he will thereafter view you as a critic, one who could act against him as readily as you accepted his unjust command - a man who sold his faithful service and virtue, or at least parted from the reward for the deed as soon as it was done.
+Never commit any crime at your master's behest, for even if you win his gratitude in the moment, he will thereafter view you as a critic, able to do to your master what you readily undertook at his command, a man of faith and virtue for sale.
+At least part from the reward for the deed as soon as it was done.

 Write some letters praising a third party and allow them to be lost and intercepted so they reach that third party.